googlesamples/unity-jar-resolver/README.md

 This library implements a subset of the resolution logic used by these build tools so the same functionality is available in Unity.

+# Background
+Many Unity plugins have dependencies on Google Play Services.
+Dependencies on Google Play Services can cause version conflicts and duplicate resource definitions.
+In some cases, including the entire Google Play Services client library makes it difficult to keep the number of methods in your app (including framework APIs, library methods, and your own code) under the 65,536 limit.

+Android Studio addressed this starting with version 6.5 of Play Services.
+Starting then, you can include the individual components of Play Services in your project instead of the entire library.
+This makes the project overhead smaller.
+The result is more resources for your application, and maybe even a smaller application.

+The unity-jar-resolver project brings this capability to Unity projects.
+Each plugin or application declare the dependency needed e.g. play-services-games, and the version 8.4+.
+Then the resolver library copies over the best version of the play services libraries needed by all the plugins in the project.

+To use this plugin, developers need to install the "Support Repository" and the "Google Repository" in the Android SDK Manager.

+Developers can clone this project from GitHub and include it in their project.
+Plugin creators are encouraged to adopt this library as well, easing integration for their customers.

+The list of the Play Services components on https://developers.google.com/android/guides/setup.

 # Requirements